Skip to main content

 Open the Dashboard module

-Launch Dashboard from the left sidebar.
+Opening the Dashboard module from the DataGenie left sidebar

 2